strongloop/strong-supervisor/README.md

 Supervisor can detach the master from the controlling terminal, allowing to run as a daemon.
 This behaviour is optional, see the `--detach` option.

+This can be useful when launching from a shell, but is not recommended for production use.
+For production use it is best to run the supervisor from an init script and let the init system handle daemonization.

 ### Logging

 Supervisor collects the stdout and stderr of itself and its workers, and writes